-Disability Rates: Rates of disability incidence are based on experience from
+Disability Rates

-1976 to 1980 under group long-term disability insurance plans as reported under the transactions of the Society of eligible female participants are married.
+Rates of disability incidence based on experience from 1976 to 1980 under group long-term disability insurance plans as reported under the transactions of the Society of Actuaries.

+Spouse Benefit

+It is assumed 85% of eligible male participants and 70% of eligible female participants are married.
 Wives are assumed to be three years younger than husbands.

-Actuaries.

-Spouse Benefit: It is assumed 85% of eligible male participants and 70% of